a2stuff/a2d/notes/testplan.md

 ## Hardware Configurations

+* Configure a system with a drive controller (Disk II or SmartPort) in slot 2.
+Launch DeskTop.
+Verify that Slot 2 appears in the Startup menu.

 ### Real-Time Clock

 * Run on system with real-time clock; verify that time shows in top-right of menu.
+* Run on system with real-time clock.
+Click on a volume icon.
+Verify that the clock still renders correctly.

 ### RAM Expansions